“It is far more important to know what person the disease has than what disease the person has.”

 While medicine moves increasingly toward more standardized care, the concept of precision medicine examines an individual’s genetic and environmental variations in disease prevention and treatment strategies.
 Recent developments in perioperative medicine such as the Perioperative Surgical Home or the Enhanced Recovery After Surgery program emphasize the formation of new care pathways and protocols.
 One of the aims of these programs is to decrease variability of care at the systemic and practitioner level.
 Precision medicine may provide the counterbalance to bring back a more individualized approach to patient care, based on each patient’s inherent variability.

 The Department of Anesthesiology & Perioperative Medicine at UCLA is actively engaged in leading research centered on precision medicine and personalized care in the perioperative setting.
+We are working directly with UCLA's Institute for Precision Health and AtLAs California Health Initiative.
 The ambitious goal is to integrate care redesign processes and precision health concepts to improve human health, one patient at a time.

 The premise of precision medicine is simple: Each human being harbors unique differences relating to disease susceptibility and drug metabolism.
 Therefore, diagnostic and therapeutic plans ought to be individually tailored based on these specific differences.
 This is far from a revolutionary concept as Hippocrates emphasized more than 2,000 years ago the importance of a personalized approach in medicine.